|about us | conferences | links | contact | home|

 Because of the very impacts of fossil fuel we live in a rapidly urbanizing world, and cities and city regions are central and fertile settings for effective energy policy, programs and projects.
 Cities are not only powerful markets for the introduction of renewable energy technologies but also the national and regional seats of political power, and the core settings of cultural discourse and technological innovation.
 They form the very frameworks for development: local government, planning structures and the powerful civic organizations that are so important in many cultural contexts.

-inexorable change from the risky and costly systems of
+change from the risky and costly systems of fossil power

 reticulation to a world of sustainable, affordable,

-choice in scales of operation and levels of technological
+hope is one of growing choice in scales of operation and

 regional and rural development, and boost urban business

-urban leaders can also act globally by helping achieve
+also act globally by helping achieve greater equity and

 Byrne J., Y. D. Wang, H. Lee and J. D. Kim.
 (1998).
 An equity- and sustainability-based policy response to global climate change.
 Energy Policy 26 (4), 335-343.